-The Tour Pass in Charleston includes entry into over 30 Charleston attractions, and currently include entry into Boone Hall (featured tour), McLeod Plantation, and Charleston Tea Plantation.
-If you plan to visit several attractions in Charleston, this pass will likely save you some money.
+The Tour Pass in Charleston includes entry into over 30 Charleston attractions, including entry into Boone Hall (featured tour), Drayton Hall, and McLeod Plantation.
+If you plan to visit several attractions in Charleston and plan to spend more than 1 day in the city, this pass will likely save you some money.
 We recommend that any first-time visitor check this one out.

 How to get to the Charleston plantations?